What is Chemistry? Branches of Chemistry and Daily Life Exmaples

 Organic Chemistry is the study of carbon-containing compounds and their structure, properties, reactions, and synthesis.

-Examples: Plastics, fuels, pharmaceuticals, and biomolecules.
+Examples: Plastics, fuels, and medicine.

 Common Reaction: Combustion (e.g., burning hydrocarbons).